Soba Noodles

 Soba noodles are not only delicious, but they also offer a range of health benefits.
 They are a good source of complex carbohydrates, which provide sustained energy throughout the day.
 Soba noodles also contain fiber, which aids in digestion and helps maintain a healthy weight.
 Additionally, they are packed with essential minerals such as magnesium, zinc, and iron.

-See also Pancetta-wrapped Cod - Tony's Kitchen
+See also Corned Beef with Cabbage Gratin - Tony's Kitchen

 Gluten-free and low in calories